Statistical Analysis of Data Repeatability Measures: Review of Existing Data Repeatability Measures

+where $h$ is a univariate summary of variance covariance matrices.
+Specifically, Wilk's lambda, which we will refer to as $\Lambda$, uses the determinant, whereas other generalizations, such as I2C2 use the trace, henceforth referred to as $\Lambda_{tr}$.

 This repeatability measure is particularly useful for high-dimensional imaging settings and was utilized in the the image intraclass correlation coefficient (I2C2) \citep{shou2013quantifying}.
 Recall that the trace of the covariance matrix captures the total variability of the random quantity of interest.
-Then, $\Lambda_{tr}$ intuitively represents the fraction of the variability in the observed data $\pmb x_{it}$ due to the subject effect $\pmb \mu_i$.
+Then, $\Lambda_{tr}$ intuitively represents the fraction of the variability in the observed data $\pmb x_{it}$ due to the subject effect, $\pmb \mu_i$.

-For the univariate case, the estimation of ICC is often conducted through one-way ANOVA.
+For the univariate case, the estimation of ICC is often conducted through a one-way ANOVA.
 It is also well known that $\hat\lambda = (F - 1)(F - 1 + s)$ is a non-decreasing function of the F statistic given $s \geq 2$.

-I2C2 was estimated using a hierarchical generalization on principal components called multilevel functional principal components analysis (MFPCA) \citep{di2009multilevel}.
+I2C2 builds on this strategy using a hierarchical generalization on principal components called multilevel functional principal components analysis (MFPCA) \citep{di2009multilevel}.
 The MFPCA algorithm utilizes a moment based approach to separate variability into inter- and intra-subject components in a method similar to Henderson's equations in mixed models \citep{henderson1959estimation}.
 Singular value decomposition tricks can be used to make calculations tractable in high dimensions \citep{zipunnikov2011multilevel}.
 In principle, other multivariate approaches can be used to estimate $\Lambda_{tr}$ and $\Lambda$.
-For example, it would be a straightforward change in I2C2 to estimate $\Lambda$ instead of $\Lambda_{tr}$.
 In addition, latent Gaussian models \citep{chib1998analysis} can extend these approaches to binary data and graphs \citep{yue2015estimating}.

 One of the commonly discussed properties of ICC is its relation with the optimal correlation between two univariate outcomes \citep{vul2009puzzlingly, bennett2010reliable, zuo2014test}.
 It states: